 Whether dealing with a divorce, child custody or child support dispute, or whether you are interested in a prenuptial or postnuptial agreement, your family law case requires an attorney who is highly qualified to manage the multiple dimensions of your unique and complex circumstances.
-The team at the Stamford office of Siegel & Kaufman, P.C. is prepared to apply our 70-plus years of experience and well-recognized skills to direct your case in a seamless and polished manner so that all of your concerns are addressed.
+The team at the Stamford office of Siegel, Colin & Kaufman is prepared to apply our 70-plus years of experience and well-recognized skills to direct your case in a seamless and polished manner so that all of your concerns are addressed.
 We'll make sure to address all of your concerns during the process and keep you updated every step of the way.